christgau/wsdd/README.md

 The `etc` directory of the repo contains sample configuration files for different init(1) systems, namely FreeBSD's rc.d, Gentoo's openrc, and systemd which is used in most contemporary Linux distros.
 Those files may be used as templates for their actual usage.
-They a likely to require adjustments to the actual distribution/installation where they are to be used.
+They are likely to require adjustments to the actual distribution/installation where they are to be used.

 ## Firewall Setup